Mental-Health-In-Tech/tech-blues-capstone/README.md

 ---
 ### 1. About Our Data

 Our data was acquired through [Kaggle](https://www.kaggle.com/osmi/mental-health-in-tech-survey).
-It is a dataset from a 2014 survey that measures attitudes towards mental health and frequency of mental health disorders in the tech workplace.
+It is a dataset from a 2014 survey conducted by the [Open Sourcing Mental Illness](https://osmihelp.org/research) that measures attitudes towards mental health and frequency of mental health disorders in the tech workplace.
 <br>